-Assignments (THW, chapter outlines, PRL Notebook) will be due at the beginning of lecture class.
-You must submit it on my desk at the beginning of class (first 10 minutes) preferably during class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
-Do not interrupt the instructor.
+Assignments (THW, CO etc...) will be due at the beginning of lecture.
+You must submit it on my desk at the beginning of class (first 10 minutes) preferably before class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
+Do not interrupt the instructor - just drop your work off at the desk.

-Late to class: sign the late sheet and discretely drop the assignment off at my desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
-"Discretely" means that you should not walk between a speaker and an audience as this is considered inappropriate or even rude.
+If late to class: sign the late sheet and discretely drop the assignment off at my desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
+"Discretely" means that you should not walk between a speaker and an audience as this is considered inappropriate.

-vi) Penalties for not turning HW or other assignments ontime Any HW submitted after first 10 minutes, but before end of lecture, is worth a maximum of 70% credit.
+vi) Penalties for not turning THW or other assignments ontime

+Any HW submitted after first 10 minutes, but before end of lecture, is worth a maximum of 70% credit.
 Therefore If you think there is a possibility that you will be late, then scan your assignment and send it by email (before class starts) to insure that it is counted as ontime.
+If there is an accident on the roads, then document the accident (with photo and live date for example) and offer that as evidence of an excusable lateness.

-If you do not bring your assignment and you tell me before the end of class (electronically if you like) then you can receive 50 % credit if you email it to me by 11:30 pm.
-You must then bring in the hard copy the following day with word "LATE" on top.
+If you do not bring your assignment then you can receive 50 % credit if you email it to me by midnight (12pm) You must then bring in the hard copy the following day with word "LATE" on top.